 |Draft:||Mariners #4 - 2010 - Out of the American Assoc.|

-Paxton has an 89-94 mph sinking two-seamer and a 91-97 mph four-seam FASTBALL with good running and sinking action.
+Paxton has a 92-97 mph four-seam FASTBALL with good running and sinking action.
 (That is some kind of heat from a lefthander.)
 He rarely uses his 2-seam 90-95 mph SINKER.
-He also has an above average 78-81 mph CURVEBALL with a big 12-to-6 break to put hitters away.
+He also has an above average 79-82 mph CURVEBALL with a big 12-to-6 break to put hitters away.
 He has a fair 88-91 mph CUTTER and an 86-89 mph circle-CHANGEUP that gets him a lot of swings-and-misses when it is on.
 James also has a rarely used 87-89 mph SLIDER.

 He is the rare power lefthander who combines high strikeout totals with above average groundball rates.